lovetodevelop/darwin-xnu/README.md

 Running KernelCache on Target machine
 =====================================

-The development kernel and iBoot supports configuring boot arguments so that we can safely boot into test kernel and, if things go wrong, safely fall back to previously used kernelcache.
+The development kernel and iBoot supports configuring boot arguments so that we can safely boot into the test kernel and, if things go wrong, safely fall back to previously used kernelcache.
 Following are the steps to get such a setup:

   1. Create kernel cache using the kextcache command as `/kernelcache.test`